-3.4.2.7 Educational Benefits for Faculty Member/Spouse Eligibility
+3.4.2.7 Educational Benefits for Employee/Spouse Eligibility

-A full-time benefit eligible faculty member and/or his/her spouse may receive this benefit the beginning of the next full semester following six calendar months of continuous employment, and with the approval of the provost.
-The summer break between academic years/contracts is not considered a break in continuous employment.
+A full-time benefit eligible employee and/or his/her spouse may receive this benefit the beginning of the semester following six months of continuous employment.

-The benefit provides for free tuition, excluding fees, which are the responsibility of the faculty member/spouse.
-The faculty member/spouse may enroll for one undergraduate course per term including summer term, up to four credits, to a maximum of two courses per year.
-Courses available are limited to undergraduate offerings at the College of Saint Benedict and Saint John's University excluding: the CSB/SJU/Saint Cloud State University Exchange Program; special evening courses; School of Theology courses, etc. Enrollment in courses does not imply acceptance of the faculty member/spouse by either the College of Saint Benedict or Saint John's University as a degree candidate.
+The benefit provides for free tuition, excluding fees, with the approval of the Chief Administrative Officer (CAO).
+The employee/spouse may enroll for one undergraduate course per term including summer term, up to four credits, to a maximum of two courses per year.
+Courses available are limited to undergraduate offerings at the College of Saint Benedict and Saint John's University excluding: the CSB/SJU/Saint Cloud State University Exchange Program; special evening courses; School of Theology courses, etc. Enrollment in courses does not imply acceptance of the employee/spouse by either the College of Saint Benedict or Saint John's University as a degree candidate.